sovrin/fsbr/README.md

 <a name="routerRegister"></a>
 #### `router.register(base, cb)`
-Recursively registers all routes within the `base` folder and call the optional callback when finished.
+Recursively register all routes within the `base` folder and call the optional callback when finished.
 Each directory represents a part of the URL pathname.
 Dynamic routes can be created by enclosing the directory name in square brackets e.g. `[id]`.
 Listeners are named by [`HTTP methods/verbs`](https://developer.mozilla.org/de/docs/Web/HTTP/Methods) and export a default listening function.
-Middlewares can be placed alongside the listeners an `index` file.
-This index file can export a single middleware function or an array of functions.
+Middlewares can be placed alongside the listeners as `index` files.
+These files can export a single middleware function or an array of functions.

 ```javascript
 const {register} = router();